 How do you match the average training budget with your employee training needs?
 And how can you best keep your employees’ GMP certificates (evidence of training course completion) up to date?
 Annual training budgets are hard to match to employee needs at times.
 Yet GMP audit findings often include a gap in training evidence.
-Our top 10 e-learning training tips blog, we discuss 10 ways to cut your training costs for GMP training requirements.
-Discover the top 10 cost reduction strategies for training your pharmaceutical, herbal medicines, bio-medicines and veterinary medicines manufacturing employees in current GMP (cGMP) with a limited training budget.
+Our top 10 e-learning training budget tips blog provide you with 10 ways to cut your training costs to meet your GMP compliance requirements.
+These Top 10 cost reduction strategies for training your pharmaceutical, herbal medicines, bio-medicines and veterinary medicines manufacturing employees in current GMP (cGMP) with a limited training budget.

 Training and Development Budgets | GMP Certificate Courses

 GMP Audits, Online GMP training and GMP Certificates for new employees and contractors including GMP Refresher Courses

 Employee’s GMP training recordkeeping can sometimes catch Quality Risk Management teams off guard.
 This is especially likely when there’s a pending regulatory audit by the TGA, FDA or EU inspectors in just a few weeks’ time.

 - You need to make sure your employees are well-trained in GMP — that means adequate training PLUS current/recent training

 - They must be able to pass verbal and/or written examinations of their knowledge — as Regulatory Auditors might question multiple employees and contractors.

 - Certificate GMP courses are required as proof of GMP training completion and assessment results.